 WHAT IF MY iPHONE SPEAKERS STILL DON’T WORK?

-We are sure that by this point, we’ve either fixed your iPhone’s software or we’ve determined that your iPhone speaker is not working due to a hardware problem and you know how to get your iPhone repaired.
+We are sure that by this point, we have either fixed your iPhone’s software or helped you determined whether or not your iPhone’s speaker working properly due to a hardware-related issue and you have no idea about how to get it fixed.
 Often times, when gunk, liquid or any other dust particles get into one of the ports like the headphone jack or dock connector, that might be creating this problem.
 It’s a long shot, but you can try removing these gunk particles using an antistatic brush.